PCAOB Auditor Focused Events

 SOX for the External Auditor - 4 CPEs

 Find Next Event Now

 This CPE training has been developed specifically to assist External Audit firms to comply with the PCAOB's expectations for the documentation concerning internal controls over financial reporting (ICFR).
 It is based on the best practices for auditing public companies, including planning engagements using the latest guidance from the SEC, PCAOB, COSO and COBIT.

 This is one of several CPE seminars and workshops we present concerning compliance with the Sarbanes-Oxley Act.
 This one-day CPE training seminar is designed for external auditors with PCAOB registered firms, attorneys, internal auditors and others engaged in the auditing of public companies.
 Learn how the PCAOB Auditing Standards can be applied to test and evaluate internal control frameworks which comply with Sarbanes-Oxley.
 Improve your audit planning and documentation by improving your understanding of internal controls.

-Each attendee will receive 8 Auditing CPE Hours (YB).
+Each attendee will receive 4 CPE Hours (YB).
 A certificate of completion will be provided.

 Benefits of Attending

 "We are currently in a "perfect storm" in the area of internal control over financial reporting, which demands effective action by all participants in the financial reporting and auditing chain.
 Management, internal auditors, and external auditors will be navigating the updated Committee of Sponsoring Organizations of the Treadway Commission (COSO) "Internal Control - Integrated Framework" at the same time that external audit firms are taking steps to respond to PCAOB inspection findings associated with their audits of internal control."
 Jeanette M. Franzel, March 26, 2014 PCAOB Board Member